Mikejo5000/vsts-docs-pr/docs/settings/work/manage-process.md

 > * Create an inherited process
 > * Customize an inherited process
 > * Copy an inherited process
-> * Change team projects to use an inherited process or a system process
+> * Change projects to use an inherited process or a system process
 > * Add a project based on a process
 > * Enable or disable a process
 > * Set a process as the default to use when adding Azure Codex projects